-UW defensive coordinator Pete Kwiatkowski’s acumen is no joke, and will be needed vs. Alabama
+UW defensive coordinator Pete Kwiatkowski: Defensive mastermind and master of the dad joke

 “He loves to throw in those little jokes,” Wooching said.
 “It’s almost like he’s not humorous, but his dry humor makes him so funny he’s hilarious.”

 So there you have it – looks can be deceiving.
-Like when Kwiatkowski was a smallish defensive lineman (6-foot-2, 255 pounds) who earned consensus All-American honors playing for Boise State.
-One of the quarterbacks Kwiatkowski faced as a sophomore was UC Davis’s Chris Petersen.
-When Petersen brought him back to Boise State as defensive line coach in 2006, Kwiatkowski told him, “I’m pretty sure I sacked you,” according to the Santa Barbara Independent.
+Like when Kwiatkowski was a smallish defensive lineman (6 feet 2, 255 pounds) who earned consensus All-America honors playing for Boise State.
+One of the quarterbacks Kwiatkowski faced as a sophomore was UC Davis’ Chris Petersen.
+When Petersen brought him back to Boise State as defensive-line coach in 2006, Kwiatkowski told him, “I’m pretty sure I sacked you,” according to the Santa Barbara Independent.

 Kwiatkowski clicked instantly with Petersen, bonding personally and professionally.
 He became the Broncos’ defensive coordinator in 2010, and when Petersen became the Huskies’ head coach in 2014, Kwiatkowski didn’t hesitate to make the move with him.

 No doubt Kwiatkowski will eventually get a head-coaching job, boosted by his ever-expanding credentials and the widening respect of Washington’s program.
-But for now he is completely content as one of Petersen’s top lieutenants (with defensive back coach Jimmy Lake officially joining him this year as co-defensive coordinator).
+But for now he is completely content as one of Petersen’s top lieutenants (with defensive-backs coach Jimmy Lake officially joining him this year as co-defensive coordinator).

 Asked about the roots of his affinity for Petersen, Kwiatkowski was effusive.